IRS Announces Penalty Relief for Tax Year 2025 for Information Reporting on Tips & Overtime under the One Big Beautiful Bill Tax Act

 What Should You Do?

 You know that at the Law Offices Of Jeffrey B. Kahn, P.C. we are always thinking of ways that our clients can save on taxes.
 If you are selected for an audit, stand up to the IRS by getting representation.
 Tax problems are usually a serious matter and must be handled appropriately so it’s important to that you’ve hired the best lawyer for your particular situation.
-The tax attorneys at the Law Offices Of Jeffrey B. Kahn, P.C. located in Orange County (Irvine), San Francisco Bay Area (including San Jose and Walnut Creek) and elsewhere in California are highly skilled in handling tax matters and can effectively represent at all levels with the IRS and State Tax Agencies including criminal tax investigations and attempted prosecutions, undisclosed foreign bank accounts and other foreign assets, and unreported foreign income.
+It is advisable to consult with a tax professional to understand how these tips and overtime deduction changes might affect your specific tax situation, especially if your income relies on tips and/or overtime or you are an employer.
+The tax attorneys at the Law Offices Of Jeffrey B. Kahn, P.C. located in Orange County (Irvine), Los Angeles, San Francisco Bay Area (including San Jose and Walnut Creek) and elsewhere in California are highly skilled in handling tax matters and can effectively represent at all levels with the IRS and State Tax Agencies including criminal tax investigations and attempted prosecutions, undisclosed foreign bank accounts and other foreign assets, and unreported foreign income.
 Also if you are involved in cannabis, check out what a cannabis tax attorney can do for you.
 And if you are involved in crypto currency, check out what a bitcoin tax attorney can do for you.

 What Should You Do?